Search Contact information

 1. Where are the printers?
 What are they called?
 How do I print in colour? - Read the Printing page!

 2. The program I'm using (gEDA, acroread, etc) requires me to type a command in order to print.
-What do I type? - lp -dljmr prints to the DPO and lp -dljidp prints to the EIETL printer.
+What do I type? - lp followed by any extra options.

-10. How can I do screendumps? - use KSnapshot or Take Screenshot (in the applications panel) or import from the command line.
+7. How can I do screendumps? - use the Accessories/Take Screenshot option available from the taskbar's Applications menu or import from the command line.
 For example, typing import pix.jpg will create a jpeg file called pix.jpg (you can also create postscript files pix.ps, pix.eps, etc).
 After starting the command, clicking with the left mouse-button on a window will dump the whole window.
 If instead you use the middle mouse-button you can select a rectangle by dragging.

-11. How do I print posters? - See the operators.
+8. How do I print posters? - See the operators.
 Information on acceptable file types, costs and time scales is given on the advanced printing page.
-Also the print room (on the 3rd floor) can print and laminate up to A0 size posters.
+Also the print room (next to the DPO) can print and laminate up to A0 size posters.

 The postscript file you're trying to print out might override your print options.
 Our Postscript Document Structuring Conventions page has some examples